ikiK-CRO/liveshopper-train-exercise.appdiz-informatika.hr/README.md

-EXAMPLE WITHOUT ARRAYS FOR SINGLE CAR
+EXAMPLE WITHOUT ARRAYS FOR SINGLE CAR WITH SAVING OBJECT

 - SET WEIGHT AND TYPE